Hybrid Quantum Error Correction and Mitigation by Purification: SWAP-based purification

 \subsection{SWAP gadget}

-In the analysis that follows we will make use of the SWAP gadget, which involves performing the SWAP test projection (\ref{pidef}), following by discarding the second register.
+In the analysis that follows, we will make use of the SWAP gadget, which involves performing the SWAP test projection (\ref{pidef}), then discarding the second register.
 The resulting state for an initial product state $ \rho \otimes \rho' $ is \cite{Buhrman2001SwapTest,Childs_2025}